 Unfortunately, LAPACK doesn't come with a standard header file, so

-symbol must be declared via extern
+the dgetrf_ symbol must be declared via extern:

 extern void dgetrf_(const int* M, const int* N, double* A, const int* LDA,